+The Stanford Musculoskeletal Imaging Fellowship is a one-year clinical fellowship for which there are three positions.
 Highlights of the fellowship include extensive involvement in musculoskeletal MRI with an emphasis on sports injuries and musculoskeletal US and CT.
-In addition, a moderate volume of plain radiographic studies, arthrograms, and tenograms are performed.
-Dedicated time for research is provided.
-Fellows are expected to participate actively in research with faculty radiologists as well as Stanford’s world-renowned imaging physicists and engineers.
+Additionally, radiographic studies, arthrograms, and tenograms are performed.
+Dedicated time for research is provided, and Fellows are expected to participate actively in research with faculty radiologists as well as Stanford’s world-renowned imaging physicists and engineers.

 Qualified applicants will have an MD degree, MD/Ph.D degrees, or a DO degree and will have successfully completed training and taken National Boards in an ACGME-accredited diagnostic radiology program in the U.S. by the time the fellowship begins.
 Candidates who have a DO degree must include the original COMLEX score sheet with their application.

 Only U.S. citizens, who meet the above qualifications and are eligible to obtain a California license can apply.

 Candidates must be eligible to obtain a California Medical License, which is required prior to the start of fellowship.
 Please refer to the Medical Board of California website for eligibility information and license application.